ali1234/vhs-teletext/HOW_IT_WORKS.md

 tables, including a few bits before and after.
 The closest match is the most likely original signal.

-This algorithm can be performed in parallel using CUDA.
+This algorithm can be performed in parallel using CUDA or OpenCL.
 This allows deconvolution to run in near realtime with a GTX 780.

 See TRAINING.md for more.